ArshanAlam/CTFs/be_quick_or_be_dead_3/README.md

 ```

 ### Pseudocode
 Below is the translation of the assembly code above. **Notice** how there is repeated calculations of sub-problems.
-This function is a good candidate for (dynamic programming)[https://en.wikipedia.org/wiki/Dynamic_programming].
+This function is a good candidate for [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).

 ```
 def calc(x):